JANUARY 23, 2020

 How SONIFI Health can help

 The SONIFI Health patient engagement platform can help facilities make the CARE Act an integral and automated part of a patient’s stay — without burdening clinicians with extra duties.

 A discharge checklist on the platform helps clinicians proactively identify areas that will need additional education or attention before the patient is discharged.
 It also sets expectations for the patient and their caregiver of what needs to be done before going home.

 When integrated with your EHR system, the platform can automatically assign education for patients and informal caregivers to watch.
 The number of assignments that still need to be completed can appear on the patient’s in-room TV and digital whiteboard.
 These visual prompts can increase education completion rates and reduce length of stay.

 When education is integrated onto a patient portal, the materials are available after discharge so patients and their caregivers can log on any time and have visual and audio components to walk them through what needs to be done, whenever they need a refresher.

 Additional integrations can prompt applications such as a meds-to-beds program, interpreter services and comprehension surveys — all ensuring the patient and their caregiver are best equipped to leave the hospital.

-We’d love to hear what successes you’re seeing with the CARE Act, where SONIFI Health can help fill gaps, and what we can learn from each other to provide patients the best possible outcome.
+We’d love to hear what successes you’re seeing with the CARE Act, where SONIFI Health can fill gaps, and what we can learn from each other to provide patients the best possible outcomes.